voteflux/flux-docs/docs/constitutions/aus-act.rst

 party members may handle assets.
 The Leader and Deputy Leader are entitled to handle assets.

-Keeping of the party’s accounts
+Keeping of the party's accounts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Leadership are responsible for managing the party’s finances.
+The Leadership are responsible for managing the party's finances.
 A quorum can authorize spending of funds.
 Funds should be used only for the purposes of furthering the objectives of the party, and there is no other restriction on what funds may be spent on (except anything